MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

   8. Copy the .PFX to the ServerCertificate.cr folder.
   9. Copy the .CER file to the NCCertificate.cr folder.

-When you are done, refresh these folders and ensure that you have these certificates copied.
+When you're done, refresh these folders, and ensure that you've these certificates copied.

 ### Use a CA